← Back to Blog

 Why We Always Diagnose Before We Quote

 We get calls every week that start the same way: "I already know what's wrong with it — I just need a price."
 We understand that instinct.
-But guessing at a repair is one of the most expensive things you can do to a vehicle.
+You've done some research, maybe gotten a code read at an auto parts store, and you think you know the answer.
+But guessing at a repair is one of the most expensive things you can do to a vehicle — and it's something we see cause real financial damage to customers who came to us after the fact.

 Parts Aren't Free to Install Twice